mitre/heimdall-legacy/README.md

 ## Contributing

 Please feel free to look through our issues, make a fork and submit *PRs* and improvements.
-We love hearing from our end-users and the communitity and will be happy to enguage with you on suggestions, updates, fixes or new capabilies.
+We love hearing from our end-users and the community and will be happy to engage with you on suggestions, updates, fixes or new capabilities.

 ## Issues and Support

-Please feel free to contact us by **opening an issue** on the issue board, or, at [inspec@mitre.org](mailto:inspec@mitre.org) should you have any suggestions, quesions or issues.
+Please feel free to contact us by **opening an issue** on the issue board, or, at [inspec@mitre.org](mailto:inspec@mitre.org) should you have any suggestions, questions or issues.
 If you have more general questions about the use of our software or other concerns, please contact us at [opensource@mitre.org](mailto:opensource@mitre.org).

 ## Licensing and Authors